Faculty Administration

 The School of Engineering of the Aristotle University of Thessaloniki is governed by a) the Dean and b) the Deanship.

-The Deanship consists of the Dean, the Chairs of the 7 Schools of the Faculty, one (1) representative from each category of members of the Special Educational Staff (S.E.P.), the Laboratory Teaching Staff (L.T.T.P.), the Special Technical Laboratory Staff (S.T.T.L.P.) and representatives of the students of the Schools’ Departments.
+The Deanship consists of the Dean, the Chairs of the 7 Schools of the Faculty, one (1) representative from each category of members of the Special Educational Personnel, the Special Laboratory Teaching Personnel, the Special Technical Laboratory Personnel and also, representatives of the students of the Schools’ Departments.

-The time and procedures of election of the above bodies is determined by the current legislation (Law 4957/2022)
+The election procedures for the above Administrative Βodies are determined by the current legislation (Law 4957/2022)

-The present composition of the School’s bodies is as follows:
+The present composition of the Auth Faculty of Engineering Deanship is as follows:

 Aikaterini Tsikaloudaki